BootstrapCMS/CloudFlare/README.md

 ## Usage

-This package is designed to work with [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
+Laravel CloudFlare is designed to work with [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
 In order for it to work in any Laravel application, you must ensure that you have [app/config/platform.php](https://github.com/GrahamCampbell/Laravel-Platform/blob/master/app/config/platform.php) and [app/config/views.php](https://github.com/GrahamCampbell/Laravel-Platform/blob/master/app/config/views.php) correctly configured, and you know how to use my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package as knowledge of the `app:install` and `app:update ` commands is required.

-This package will register two routes. `'cloudflare'` (`cloudflare.index`) should be accessed to show the CloudFlare statistics page, and `'cloudflare/data'` (`cloudflare.data`) is internally used by this package.
+Laravel CloudFlare will register two routes. `'cloudflare'` (`cloudflare.index`) should be accessed to show the CloudFlare statistics page, and `'cloudflare/data'` (`cloudflare.data`) is internally used by this package.

 Feel free to check out the [API Documentation](http://docs.grahamjcampbell.co.uk) for Laravel CloudFlare.